debojyotimukh/algorithm-princeton/README.md

 # Algorithm-I
 ## WK-I: Dynamic connectivity problem
 ----
-### Finding percolation threshold: *Refer to [](./doc/1-Percolation-Assignment.pdf)*
+### Finding percolation threshold: *Refer to [specs](./doc/1-Percolation-Assignment.pdf)*

 ### Question 1 Social network connectivity.
-Given a social network containing nn members and a log file containing mm timestamps at which times pairs of members formed friendships, design an algorithm to determine the earliest time at which all members are connected (i.e., every member is a friend of a friend of a friend ... of a friend).
+Given a social network containing n members and a log file containing m timestamps at which times pairs of members formed friendships, design an algorithm to determine the earliest time at which all members are connected (i.e., every member is a friend of a friend of a friend ... of a friend).
 Assume that the log file is sorted by timestamp and that friendship is an equivalence relation.
-The running time of your algorithm should be m log n or better and use extra space proportional to n.
+The running time of your algorithm should be `m log n` or better and use extra space proportional to n.

 ### Question 2 Union-find with specific canonical element.
 Add a method `find()` to the union-find data type so that `find(i)` returns the largest element in the connected component containing i.
 The operations, `union()`,